noamross/jekyll-site/stats.md

   <iframe width="600" height="800" src="" id="POL279" frameborder="0" scrolling="auto" allowtransparency="true" style="display:none;"></iframe>

 ### Plant Sciences ###

+**Announcement**: [Andrew Latimer](http://www.plantsciences.ucdavis.edu/faculty/latimer/index.htm) is seeking feedback on whether to offer PLS298 in Fall 2013, given potential overlap with ANT298 and PLS206.
+If you have feedback, or were interested in taking PLS298, please contact him at `amlatimer at ucdavis edu`.

 - <a onclick="showhide('PLS120'); chgifr('/statsclasses/PLS120.html', 'PLS120');">**PLS 120.
 Applied Statistics in Agricultural Science**</a>